timothyuan/genius/README.md

-Upload.java requires android os, asynchttpclient, and special httpclient package (includes ResponseHandlerInterface) create uploads folder in genius directory
+Upload.java requires android os, asynchttpclient, and special httpclient package (includes ResponseHandlerInterface)

+make sure to create uploads folder in genius directory

 How to debug: